 If you have iron-deficiency anemia -- when you don't have enough healthy red blood cells -- you may heal more slowly after a fracture.
 Iron helps your body make collagen to rebuild bone.
 It also plays a part in getting oxygen into your bones to help them heal.

 Good sources: Red meat, dark-meat chicken or turkey, oily fish, eggs, dried fruits, leafy green veggies, whole-grain breads, and fortified cereals.

 Get enough of this mineral in your diet, and you won't lose as much calcium when you pee.
 There are lots of fresh fruits rich in potassium.

 Good sources: Bananas, orange juice, potatoes, nuts, seeds, fish, meat, and milk.

 It's a good idea to cut back on or skip these:

 Salt: Too much of this in your diet can make you lose more calcium in your urine.
-It can be in some foods or drinks that don’t taste salty, so check labels and aim for about one teaspoon, or 6 grams, a day.
+Salt can be in some foods or drinks that don't taste salty, so check labels and aim for about 1 teaspoon, or 6 grams, a day.

 Coffee: Lots of caffeine -- more than four cups of strong coffee a day -- can slow down bone healing a little.
 It might make you pee more, and that could mean you lose more calcium through your urine.
 A moderate amount of coffee or tea should be fine.